ladybug-tools/ladybug-web/shadow-range-obj-gallery/readme.md

 ## Issues / To Do

+* Nice and useful to let users define the hours to show.
-* Should add sum type of azimith and altitude data
+* Should add some type of azimuth and altitude data
 	* At Solar noon maybe
 * Rendering quality is still low/primitive